KanteronSystems/blogen/site/content/post/2020-06-06-esgh-papers.md

 ---

-Kanteron Systems Bioinformatics department, in collaboration with scientists from several institutions will present 2 papers at the European Society of Human Genetics ([ESHG20](https://2020.eshg.org/)) annual meeting to be held in Berlin, Germany, June 06–09, 2020.
+Kanteron Systems Bioinformatics department, in collaboration with scientists from several institutions presents 2 papers at the European Society of Human Genetics [ESHG20](https://2020.eshg.org/) annual meeting which was to be held in Berlin (Germany) but was moved online due to CoViD19, June 06–09, 2020.

 <!--more-->